ymphys/epub_AI_reader/README.md

 - Check server logs for initialization messages

 ### Reading Progress Issues
-- Progress is stored in `reading_progress.db` SQLite database
+- Progress is stored in `library/data/reading_progress.db` SQLite database
 - Deleting the database file will reset all progress

 ### General Issues